Introduction:

 - Sell some of your items on online marketplaces.
 You can earn some additional cash selling on Facebook Marketplace, eBay, etc.

 Freelance your talents or expertise.
 If you possess some knowledge of writing, coding, marketing, graphic design, photography, bookkeeping, teaching, or other similar skills, there is always a market for that.
 Check Upwork or Fiverr websites for freelance opportunities.
 In my case, freelancing helped me pay off one loan two years before planned.
+If you are still confused and have doubts about how you can attain financial freedom, you can check out the report about five principles of effective financial education that was published by the Consumer Financial Protection Bureau cfpb.

 Mistakes I Made That Cost Me (So You Would Avoid Them):